alfianlosari/FirestoreInventoryTracker/README.md

 - Enable Cloud Firestore
 - Install Firebase Local Emulator Suite to enable localhost testing with simulator
 - Provide your bundle id based on the iOS app that you added in Firebase project
-- Copy and Paster your Google Info Plist to the project
+- Copy and Paste your Google Info Plist to the project

 ## Author